Affording Immunotherapy: Strategies for Canadians

 Other | 180 |

 Financial Assistance Programs: Numerous financial assistance programs are available to help patients with the costs of immunotherapy.
-Consult your doctor or get in touch with a cancer patient support organization to check your eligibility.
+Consult your doctor or get in touch with a patient support organization to check your eligibility.

 Program Name | Eligibility Criteria |

-Canadian Cancer Society (CCS) | Diagnosed with cancer and experiencing financial hardship. |
+Canadian Cancer Society (CCS) | Diagnosed and experiencing financial hardship. |

 Trillium Drug Program (Ontario) | Ontario resident with a valid provincial health insurance card. |